Scales++: Compute Efficient Evaluation Subset Selection with Cognitive Scales Embeddings: Related Work

 \subsection{Cognitive approaches}

-Recent work has begun exploring cognitive demand analysis as a means to better understand what LLM benchmarks actually measure and understand the underlying cognitive requirements of evaluation tasks.
+Recent work has begun exploring cognitive demand analysis as a means to better understand what LLM benchmarks actually measure by understanding the underlying cognitive requirements of evaluation tasks\cite{kearns2026quantifyingconstructvaliditylarge}.
 This research direction seeks to decompose benchmark items into their constituent cognitive challenges, such as reasoning complexity, knowledge requirements, and processing demands, providing a more principled understanding of why certain tasks prove difficult for models.
-The General Scales framework~\citep{zhouGeneralScalesUnlock2025a} exemplifies this cognitive demand approach, operationalizing concepts from cognitive science to systematically analyze AI evaluation tasks.
+Initial efforts in this space had limited success, finding a single dominant factor that strongly correlated to model size \cite{ILIC2024101858}.
+The General Scales framework~\citep{zhouGeneralScalesUnlock2025a} implements this cognitive demand approach to greater success, operationalizing concepts from cognitive science to systematically analyze AI evaluation tasks.
 This framework operates by evaluating task items across multiple carefully crafted rubrics that systematically assess cognitive demands on scales ranging from 0 to 5, encompassing core cognitive abilities, knowledge domains, and task-related factors drawn from established cognitive science frameworks such as the Cattell-Horn-Carroll structure of human cognitive abilities~\citep{mcgrew2005cattell}.
 The scales can be applied automatically using LLMs to annotate evaluation task items~(see example in Appendix~\ref{app:scales}), making the approach scalable to tag datasets.

 While cognitive demand analysis was originally developed to understand and interpret benchmarks, we recognize its potential for addressing the orthogonal problem of efficient evaluation.
 Consequently, our work builds upon this foundation by adapting the General Scales framework for benchmark subset selection.
-We leverage the cognitive demand characterization provided by the 16-dimensional scale embeddings to identify representative evaluation instances, representing a novel item-centric approach to the problem of efficient benchmarking.
-By decomposing task items into their constituent cognitive demands, our method facilitates more principled selection of evaluation instances that preserve the cognitive diversity essential for comprehensive model assessment.
+We leverage the cognitive demand characterization provided by the 16-dimensional scale embeddings to identify representative evaluation instances, representing a novel item-centric approach to the problem of efficient evaluation.
+By decomposing task items into their constituent cognitive demands, our method facilitates a more principled selection of evaluation items that preserve the cognitive diversity essential for model evaluation.